g-lok/gs-dotfiles/medium.md

 I stole most of my configs from [La Clementine](https://medium.com/@laclementine/dotfile-for-mac-efe082ad0d6a).
 I went through them and commented out some things I didn't want, but most of them are there.
 Note that these were made for Sequoia.
 They still work, but there's probably some newer Tahoe stuff I need to add.

-Unfortunately, a ton of these config one liners raises a security popup in MacOS.
-I can't make them go away with `sudo` because these are the MacOS system security UI prompt.
-I'll try to figure it out but if I can't, I'll just instruct people to setup their fingerprint reader so at least they won't have to type their password over and over.

 I also included some of my own, such as

 1. Dramatically increasing the keyboard speed.
 1. Setting up a screenshots folder.
 1. Changing dock behavior.
 Hide it by default, increase speed, backup and remove all the pinned items and replace them with my own.
-1. I also set my desktop background, which has served me well for the last 10+ years, and I think is a much nicer and unobtrusive choice compared to Omakub's Tokyo Night.
+1. I also set my desktop background, which has served me well for the last 10+ years.
 It's a Victorian style black and white wallpaper pattern that sits nicely in the background, and matches just about any app or theme.
 Once I add themes I'll probably use Omakub's default wallpapers for each theme.

+### Problems with sudo and env variables

+I had a lot of problems with scripts not respecting sudo or giving me privilege errors for this or that, and losing environment variables everywhere.
+I realized this was happening because I was just executing scripts directly, when I should have been using `source`.
+This also meant I couldn't use `gum spin`, since it wants something to run, and `source` isn't technically a command I guess.
+Bummer.
+Maybe there's a way to do this, let me know.
+I really want to use `gum spin`.

 ### The Dotfiles